magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_loader.md

 ## Result

-The result is loader shows when the `processStart` event triggers for `#loader-example` element.
+The loader shows when a `processStart` event triggers for the `#loader-example` element.

 ![Loader Widget Example]({{ site.baseurl }}/common/images/widget/loader-widget-result.png)